EnderMega/bashinstall/README.md

 # bashinstall
-My dotfiles and a bash script to setup my computer
+This is mostly a script to configure and install everything I use on my computer with just one script.
+It also has another script to make a copy of the desired configs.

+## Usage